 - end the trial by pressing the endTrialKey key - hold down the lookawayKey (or the mouse button) to indicate that the child is not looking; the trial will automatically end after the lookaway criterion is met.
-If the 'lookawayTone' is not 'none' a noise is played while the child is looking away to help the parent know the looking coding is working.
+If a 'lookawayTone' is provided, a noise is played while the child is looking away to help the parent know the looking coding is working.